DCC-BS/cookiecutter-uv/docs/tutorial.md

 ## Step 3: Set up your Github repository

 Create an empty [new repository](https://github.com/new) on Github.
-Give it a name that only contains alphanumeric characters and optionally `-`.
-DO NOT check any boxes under the option `Initialize this repository with`.
+Use Data Competence Center as organization.
+Give it a name that only contains alphanumeric characters and optionally `-`. **DO NOT** check any boxes under the option `Initialize this repository with`.

 ## Step 4: Upload your project to Github